AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <div><cite>&mdash;<a href="http://idlewords.com/talks/internet_with_a_human_face.htm">"The Internet With A Human Face,"</a> Idle Words</cite></div>
 </blockquote>

-Newspapers compete against companies that lose money losers, while media pundits insist papers must follow these losers' leads: be more engaged, more millenial, more [insert buzzword-du-jour here].
+Newspapers are competing against companies that lose money, while media pundits insist papers should mimic their money-losing practices: be more engaged, more millenial, more [insert buzzword-du-jour here].
+(Show me the <abbr title="Return on investment">ROI</abbr>.)

-This also is a pre-web phenomenon.
-In the early 80s, USA Today put fear into publishers' hearts.
-Newspapers were urged to copy their color, their layout, their brevity, even though, I can't find any evidence of USA Today ever having a profitable year.
+This is also a pre-web phenomenon.
+In the early 80s, USA Today struck fear into the hearts of publishers.
+Newspapers were told to copy their color, their layout, their brevity, even though, I can't find any evidence of USA Today ever having a profitable year.
 (In 1987 they boasted of <a href="http://www.nytimes.com/1987/06/17/business/company-news-usa-today-posts-its-first-profit.html">one month in the black</a>, but before or since then: crickets.)

+If all this

 <h2>Myth: We need to disrupt ourselves</h2>